Quickstart

 Linux has not been manually tested.
 These steps are expected to work, but if you run into issues, please open an issue.

-Download tegata-linux-amd64 from the Releases page.
+Download tegata-linux-amd64.
 Then, make the file executable and copy it to your USB drive by running the following commands, replacing <USB_DRIVE_NAME> with the actual name of your drive:

 chmod +x tegata-linux-amd64